 Each Porter-Gaud family is expected to contribute to the Cyclone Fund each year at a level commensurate with their financial ability.
 To keep tuition increases in check and to help to make up the difference between tuition revenue and operating costs, Porter-Gaud depends on annual giving every year.
 Tax-deductible donations to the Cyclone Fund are put directly into the same year’s operating funds and used to help cover a broad range of essential items such as academic programs and supplies; new technology; arts and library materials and equipment; student activities; faculty professional development, and facilities maintenance.

 At Porter-Gaud, the Cyclone Fund runs from July 1 through June 30 every year.
-Parents are asked to respond promptly and respectfully when interacting with our Cyclone Fund volunteers.
 To learn more about supporting Porter-Gaud, please read our A Partnership with Porter-Gaud brochure.